The Trans-Siberian Railway (Rossiya 001/002)

 Braking Technology

-Compressed air (EP braking) and regenerative braking on electric locomotives
+Compressed-air (EP braking) on all mainline stock; regenerative braking on electric locomotives

 Route Engineering Challenges

-• 9,259 km continuous route spanning 8 time zones
+• 9,288 km continuous route spanning 8 time zones — the longest in the world

 Route operator